 While anything remotely Star Wars potentially is a welcome trek for hard-core fans, however, it will be a mixed thrill given that the saga returns to the big screen as a cartoon.

 For fans, it serves as a fairly promising introduction to the Clone Wars animated series debuting on Cartoon Network this fall.
-Star Wars since the beginning—but about which we’ve heard so little.
+The movie centres on a fresh adventure of Anakin and his Jedi knight elder Obi-Wan Kenobi during the Clone Wars that have been so pivotal to Star Wars since the beginning — but about which we’ve heard so little.

 The new movie sets up a seemingly bottomless well of story possibilities for the TV show.
 There are plenty of returning characters, new faces and bit players around which Lucas’s team can build episodes, so the series hopefully won’t be merely another ”Droids versus Clones” battle every week.